 “Mediterranean Agriculture, Food and Environment.”
 Annual conference of the Association for International Agricultural and Extension Education (AIAEE) in Thessaloniki, Greece.

-Best regards and wishes during this challenging time
+Best regards and wishes for your year ahead

 ACDC is a resource for you, so please feel free to invite our help as you search for information.
 Don’t forget to follow us on Twitter @ACDCUIUC.
 And please suggest (or send) agricultural communications documents we might add to this unique and valuable international collection.
 We welcome them in hard copy (sent to Ag Comm Documentation Center, Room 510, 1101 S. Goodwin Avenue, Urbana, IL 61801) – or in electronic format sent to email@example.com